-Wendy D'Arcy, Head Teacher, St Joseph's Catholic Primary School, Front Street, Nympsfield, Gloucestershire, GL10 3TY.
+Clare Howells, Acting Head Teacher, St Joseph's Catholic Primary School, Front Street, Nympsfield, Gloucestershire, GL10 3TY.

 Complaints about the school's processing of personal data and rights under the General Data Protection Regulation will be dealt with in accordance with this Policy.
 Complaints will be fully dealt with after a formal review.
-The clarification and review procedure contained in the school's Freedom of Information and Environmental Requests Policy and Procedures should be used when dealing with reviews under this policy (Data Protection) and for Freedom of Information and Environmental Information requests.
+The clarification and review procedure contained in sent to